TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

   for every already-open screen to pick up the new overlay.
 - Older/unsupported Android fallback behavior for every manual preset still needs device QA if not tested.

+### Theme color change UX prompt (latest)

+- Changing the `Theme color` preference now saves the selected value and shows a Material-styled prompt instead of immediately recreating settings without explanation.
+- Prompt actions:
+  - `Apply now`: safely recreates the current Settings activity so the selected color can be applied there through normal theme initialization.
+  - `Later`: dismisses the dialog and leaves the user in place; the saved color applies after settings/app screens are reopened or the app is restarted.
+- Runtime theme color resolution, dynamic color behavior, palette values, and Black theme protection are unchanged by this UX-only step.